Percona-Lab/benchmark-results/summary/psmdb.md

 ![plot of chunk global](figure/global-1.png)![plot of chunk global](figure/global-2.png)

-## Throughput per threads and workload, summary for each engine
+## Throughput per threads and workload, summary for each version and engine

+Versions marked with an 'M' correspond to upstream MongoDB, and with a 'P' to Percona Server for MongoDB

 ![plot of chunk engines](figure/engines-1.png)![plot of chunk engines](figure/engines-2.png)![plot of chunk engines](figure/engines-3.png)